Cruise Port: Bermuda, British Overseas Territory

 currency

-Island Tranport options
+Island Transport options

 • Embrace the local transportation.
 Buses offer scenic routes and are a great way to experience the island.
 Bermuda's bus system proved incredibly user-friendly.
 The island's simple single-lane road network made navigation straightforward, and most popular attractions are conveniently located near bus stops.
 Tip: For our extended stay, we purchased a 2-day bus pass from the Bermuda Tourist Centre in St. George's, allowing unlimited travel.
 (Information accurate as of November 2022).